 Collect on delivery

-Collect on delivery is a special payment service some retailers offer.
+Collect on delivery is a unique payment service some retailers offer.
 Essentially, rather than collecting payment in advance prior to shipping, certain merchants collect payment on delivery.
 If the recipient doesn’t have the payment ready on delivery, the products are returned to the retailer.

 Payment methods include checks, credit card, debit cards, or money orders.
 For the most part, retailers are at a disadvantage for sending out orders that very well might get returned to them.